 These are the options Jill and I discussed.

-Some clients turn to divorce as a last resort or as a shock tactic in an attempt to demonstrate to their spouse the seriousness of the breakdown in relationship, but this can backfire.
+The most common alternative to divorce, especially in the earlier stages of a breakdown, is marriage counselling.
+Most clients turn to divorce as a last resort or as a shock tactic in an attempt to demonstrate to their spouse the seriousness of the breakdown in relationship, but this can backfire.

 Jill’s marriage seemed to have broken down due to longstanding differences in opinion with her husband and her uncertainty on whether divorce was the right way forward made me think she may not have considered all her existing options.
 I advised Jill that she might wish to attend relationship counselling sessions to see if she is able to work out the difficulties with Jack and in her marriage generally prior to divorce.